Abdeljalil-Ounaceur/Network-Setup-Room-87/README.md

 # Network-Setup-Salle-87
 _Using XUbuntu_24 LTS_
+_used subnet 192.168.1.0/24 (change to your case, example 10.2.0.0/16)_
+_used the 'Wired connection 1' interface but you can chose whatever network name is available to you_

 # Project GOAL: Installing Various Network Services for Mini Enterprise
 Including DNS, AUTHENTICATION, MAIL, WEB, SHARED STORAGE and SECURITY